Stavanger Oilers: History

-Stavanger Oilers were established as a company team by Finnish expatriate workers in 2000.
+The Stavanger Oilers were established as a company team by Finnish expatriate workers in 2000.
 Viking Hockey had traditionally been the dominant hockey club in Stavanger.
-The club's establishment was led by the Finnish businessman Hartti Kristola, who withdrew his economic support from Viking to focus on Oilers.
+The club's establishment was led by the Finnish businessman Hartti Kristola, who withdrew his economic support from Viking to focus on the Oilers.

 The club played their first official game in the autumn of 2001, with players from the higher divisions of Finnish hockey, as well as a number of former Norwegian national ice hockey team players.
 These played alongside amateur local players.
-Stavanger Oilers, starting at the bottom of the league system, went through the 2001/02 season unbeaten, scoring 304 goals.
+The Stavanger Oilers, starting at the bottom of the league system, went through the 2001/02 season unbeaten, scoring 304 goals.
 The club top scorer, Finnish forward Jari Kesti, scored or assisted on 226 of them.

-In 2002/03 Oilers went through their first 18 games unbeaten.
+In 2002/03 the Oilers went through their first 18 games unbeaten.
 Ahead of the season, the team received more Finnish players, as well as two of Viking Hockey's players, Tommy Edlund and Thomas Kristensen.
 The club's first loss came away against Gjøvik Hockey, was followed by another loss the next day to the same team.
-Oilers also got beaten by local rivals Bergen IK, who were the first team to defeat Oilers in Siddishallen.
+The Oilers also got beaten by local rivals Bergen IK, who were the first team to defeat the Oilers in Siddishallen.
 The team reached first place at the end of the season, with Bergen finishing second.
-Player Jari Kesti scored 150 points from Oilers 296 goals, and countrymen Tomi Suoniemi and Jarkko Ollikainen both scored more than 100 points.
+Player Jari Kesti scored 150 points from the Oilers 296 goals, and countrymen Tomi Suoniemi and Jarkko Ollikainen both scored more than 100 points.
 Promotion to the GET-ligaen was secured following five victories in the qualification play-offs, with the only defeat coming against Bergen in a penalty shootout.